thma/thma.github.io/posts/2022-08-01-dependency-validation-of-clean-architecture.md

 #### Always fix things upstream

 As of version 1.4.4 Graphmod can not be included as a library dependency via Cabal or Stack.
 This will be fixed in 1.4.5.
-I have provided a [pull request](https://github.com/yav/graphmod/pull/40) that will also allow to use the `Utils` module when including Graphmod in your package.yaml or cabal file.
+I have provided a [pull request](https://github.com/yav/graphmod/pull/40) that will allow to use the `Utils` module when including Graphmod in your package.yaml or cabal file.

 ### Validating the module import declarations

-Now that we have all `ModuleImportDeclarations` collected in a list we have to verify each of them.
+Now that we have all `ModuleImportDeclarations` collected in a list we must validate each of them.
-We start with a function that verifies the import declaration section of a single module as represented by a `ModuleImportDeclarations` instance.
+We start with a function that validates the import declaration section of a single module as represented by a `ModuleImportDeclarations` instance.
 In order to validate this section we have to provide two more items:

 1. a list `allPackages` containing all packages under consideration (in our case the `cleanArchitecturePackages` as defined above)